Lutie Stearns: Political life

 In 1914, Stearns left librarianship to devote herself full-time to lecturing on a variety of topics.
 She traveled to 38 states to speak on prohibition, women's rights, the League of Nations, industrial reform, peace, and education.
 She also wrote a column for the Milkwaukee Journal entitled "As a Woman Sees It".

+Honors

 In 1951 she was one of 40 of America's most significant library leaders selected by the Library Journal for inclusion in a "Library Hall of Fame".
 She was also in the first group of librarians to be inducted into the Wisconsin Library Hall of Fame in 2008.

+Personal life

 Sterns died in Milwaukee on Christmas Day, December 25, 1943.